They say you continue to evolve as long as you live.

 Honing a Knife with a Honing Steel

 Finally, once you've refreshed the edge on your knife, you need to hone the edge to make it true.
-What happens when you grind a new edge onto your knife is that, the extreme edge of the blade is microscopically thin.
+What happens when you grind a new edge onto your knife is that the extreme edge of the blade becomes microscopically thin.
 That is why it's sharp.
 But being so thin means that it is easily bent to one side or the other, causing the knife to seem dull.
 It isn't dull, it's what's called out of true.

 The remedy to this is to hone the edge of the blade on a steel.
 Unlike sharpening, honing doesn't remove any steel.
 Rather, it straightens out that curled edge.